SU-SWS/stanford_faq/README.md

 Add an FAQ to your page
 ----

-* By selecting one or more category from the Display categories list, you're determining on which page(s) the FAQ will display.
+Selecting one or more category from the Display categories list on both the page and the FAQ node.
+FAQs tagged with taxonomy terms that match a given page will appear on that page once an FAQ view is placed using Context or the blocks interface.

 Contribution / Collaboration